Should I Worry When My Child Is Using the FML Slang Word? Parent’s Handbook

 Ensure your child’s safety with Kids360—download now for peace of mind and stay connected with their whereabouts and activities!

 While it’s important to keep up with your child’s slang language, it’s equally important to create an open dialogue around mental health and online safety.
-Talking to your child and keeping an eye on their activity can help prevent misunderstandings and ensure they’re safe online.
+Talking to your child and keeping an eye on their activity can help prevent misunderstandings and ensure they’re safe in today’s online environment.

 What does it mean when a girl says FML?